compare

 Is Medi always a better fit than Tebra?

-No. Medi is shaped for billing companies whose clients do not need an EHR from them, or who already use a separate EHR.
-Tebra remains a strong choice when your clients want a combined EHR, practice-management, and billing platform from the same vendor and are willing to pay per-provider pricing for that bundle.
-The honest answer depends on whether your clients expect you to deliver clinical workflow software alongside billing, or whether they want a billing service that runs on a billing-company-first system.
+No. Medi fits billing companies whose clients do not need an EHR from them, or already use a separate one.
+Tebra is the stronger choice when your clients want a combined EHR, practice-management, and billing platform from one vendor and will pay per-provider pricing for that bundle.
+The answer turns on whether your clients expect clinical software alongside billing, or just a billing service that runs on a billing-company-first system.

 Other comparisons billing companies look at

-Billing companies evaluating Tebra usually look at a wider set of platforms before committing.
-The shape of the shortlist depends on whether the buyer wants a combined EHR-plus-billing platform, a billing-company-first operating layer, or just a clean clearinghouse.
+Billing companies evaluating Tebra usually weigh a wider set of platforms first.
+The shortlist depends on whether the buyer wants a combined EHR-plus-billing platform, a billing-company-first operating layer, or a clean clearinghouse.

-- Medi vs AdvancedMD — another per-provider PM platform with explicit billing-company packaging (CBO).
-Compare the all-in cost at your provider count.
+- Medi vs AdvancedMD: another per-provider PM platform with explicit billing-company packaging (CBO).
+Compare the all-in cost at your practice count.

 The billing-company software evaluation guide walks through the side-by-side criteria that matter regardless of which platforms make your shortlist.